 In favour of the fight

-It’s the context of the roaring crowd and the macho provocation advertisements that covers up the honest reality of physical combat.
-The sport exposes vulnerability, highlights determination and articulates the struggle in form of two human bodies striving for victory by pushing their mind, muscle, skin and flesh to the limit.
-Something that to me is absolutely glorious.
-Now before I tell you what I like about this, I must tell you what I dislike about the UFC and before I tell you what I dislike about the UFC I must state that fighting is not for everybody and it never will be and there is good reasoning behind the entertainment industries subversion.
-Now what pisses me off with the UFC is all the promotion, macho, lowlevel, proliferation of petty arguments and humiliating bullshit.
-It’s selling this elegant sport like some action movie trash, backyard, dullfuck nonsense.
+Now before I tell you what I like about this, I must tell you what I dislike about the UFC and that’s all the promotion, macho, lowlevel, proliferation of petty arguments and humiliating bullshit.
+The UFC is selling this elegant sport like some action movie trash, backyard, dullfuck nonsense.
 These embarrassing press talks, the advertisements that highlight transgressive behaviour outside of the ring and trashtalk.
 In conclusion one gets the impression that most of the crowd is there for exactly that.
-I get the feeling they’re not there to see a good fight but to see somebody get fucked up.
+They’re not there to see a good fight but to see somebody get fucked up.
 Therefore all the good punches and kicks are always underlined with the crowds cheering and wooooing like they were watching gladiators fight in a roman colosseum.
 And last weekend it was silent.
 We were confronted with the honest reality of physical combat, with a sport that exposes vulnerability, highlights determination and articulates the struggle in form of two human bodies striving for victory by pushing their mind, muscle, skin and flesh to the limit.
-Something that to me — is absolutely glorious.
+Something that to me — glorious.